The opportunities and challenges when recruiting architecture roles in the UAE

 So how do practices go about hiring?

-The state of the development market means that there is no shortage of available talent.
+Practices in the UAE are finding that there is no shortage of available talent.

 Sumaya Dabbagh, a UK-educated Saudi Arabian who established her practice Dabbagh Architects 10 years ago, looks for candidates with local/regional experience who also meet international standards in terms of training.